1924 Norwegian parliamentary election

 Parliamentary elections were held in Norway on 21 October 1924.
 The result was a victory for the Conservative Party-Liberal Left Party alliance, which won 54 of the 150 seats in the Storting.
-To date, this is the last election in which the Labour Party did not receive the most votes or the most seats in the Storting of participating parties.
+This is, to date, the last election in which the Labour Party did not receive the most votes or the most seats in the Storting of participating parties.